 Walk 7 Pwll Penarth Fron Dolfor

 This walk starts and finishes at the Waggon and Horses in Lower Canal Road and includes Pwll Penarth Nature Reserve, with lakes and water birds and a view of Penarth Weir on the River Severn.
-Although slightly shorter than Walk 7 it still gives good views of the Severn Valley and Nature Reserve.
+It gives good views of the Severn Valley and Nature Reserve.
 Much of the walk is on quiet tracks with road and some off-road walking.

 4.5 miles • 1.5 hours • Moderate

 Cars can be parked near the pub either on Lower Canal Road or Dolafon Road, the Waggon and Horses is on the corner at the intersection of these two roads (SO113918).
 Walk down Dolafon Road and go through the gap in the hedge at the bottom of the road (SO 114917).
 (If this path is muddy, there is an entrance to an optional paved path on the right further along Dolafon Road.)
 In either case, climb the low flood protection bank and turn left to walk along the top of it.
 The path drops down to a gate.
 Go through and follow the paved path under a pipe bridge, past the ‘Old Pump House’ on your right.
 The Pump House took water from the Severn to supply the head of the canal.
 It was originally operated by a water wheel, later by steam and eventually by a diesel engine.
 It ceased operation in the 1940s.